Let’s start at the beginning

 And suddenly, just like that, I enjoy having the time to write.

-I produce two blogs: the one you’re reading and a teaching blog (with more than 200 posts!) called ELA Brave and True.
+I produce two blogs: the one you’re reading and an education blog (with more than 300 posts!) called ELA Brave and True.

 While I continue to have a very full schedule, I welcome the opportunity to freelance again when my schedule and yours align.